cern-eos/eos/doc/using/squashfs.rst

 The functionality can be grouped into two categories:

-* simple squashfs packages
+* Simple SquashFS packages
-* release squashfs packages
+* Release SquashFS packages

 Simple SquashFS Packages